jjjordan/joe-relics/gitport/templates/README.md

 # Historical JOE release

-This revision contains a historical release of JOE.
+This snapshot contains a historical release of JOE.
 These versions predated widespread use of source control and were distributed primarily on USENET and FTP servers.
-As such, these do not represent *real* commits, but are included in the git repository for the sake of completeness.
+As such, any related commits do not represent *real* commits, but are included in the repository for the sake of completeness.

 ---
 {% for v in versions|reverse %}